danneu/chaingun/README.md

 # hyzhenhok

 A highly experimental/unorganized fledgling Bitcoin implementation written in Clojure.
+A sandbox for my brain.

 Predominantly a test-bed for hilarious abstractions and unfamiliar libraries as I figure things out.